Jackknife Empirical Likelihood Method for U Statistics Based on Multivariate Samples and its Applications: Application: Volumes under ROC surfaces

-\subsection{\textbf{Application: Volumes under ROC surfaces}}
+\section{\textbf{Application: Volumes under ROC surfaces}}

-This subsection presents an application of the results obtained above to the Volume Under the ROC Surface (VUS), introduced by \cite{mossman1999three}.
-Traditionally confined to binary classifications, ROC curves and their associated Area Under the Curve (AUC) metrics provide critical insights into diagnostic accuracy but are limited in their applicability to multi-class scenarios.
-The VUS extends AUC by accommodating three-class diagnostic scenarios.
-This evolution addresses the inherent limitations of binary classifications in medical diagnostics, where conditions often manifest along a spectrum rather than as discrete categories \cite{tian2011exact}. \cite{wang2010empirical}, \cite{guangming2013nonparametric}, and \cite{an2018jackknife} considered non-parametric inference for VUS using the JEL method.\\
+The receiver operating characteristic (ROC) curve and its associated area under the curve (AUC) are fundamental tools for assessing the diagnostic accuracy of binary classifiers, summarizing their ability to discriminate between two outcome states across all possible threshold values.
+In medical science, ROC analysis is routinely used to evaluate diagnostic tests, compare biomarkers, and determine optimal thresholds for disease detection (\cite{yang2024transformed}).

-Consider levels of three biomarkers used to assess the risk of developing cardiovascular disease: let \( X \) be the level of Biomarker 1 (e.g., LDL cholesterol), \( Y \) be the level of Biomarker 2 (e.g., HDL cholesterol), and \( Z \) be the level of Biomarker 3 (e.g., triglycerides).
+However, in medical diagnostics, disease severity may exist on a continuum—such as healthy, intermediate, and diseased — rather than fitting neatly into a binary framework.
+For example, consider levels of three biomarkers used to assess the risk of developing cardiovascular disease: let \( X \) be the level of Biomarker 1 (e.g., LDL cholesterol), \( Y \) be the level of Biomarker 2 (e.g., HDL cholesterol), and \( Z \) be the level of Biomarker 3 (e.g., triglycerides).
 We are interested in finding the probability that a patient has an LDL cholesterol level \( X \) that is lower than their HDL cholesterol level \( Y \), and their HDL cholesterol level \( Y \) that is lower than their triglyceride level \( Z \), i.e., \( P(X < Y < Z) \).
-This probability, which is the VUS, can be interpreted as a measure of how often the biomarker levels are ordered in a specific way that might be associated with different risk levels or health conditions (\cite{he2008}).\\
+This probability, is called Volume under ROC surface and denoted by VUS.
+It can be interpreted as a measure of how often the biomarker levels are ordered in a specific way that might be associated with different risk levels or health conditions (\cite{he2008}).\\

+This extension takes care of the inherent limitations of binary classifications in medical diagnostics, where conditions often manifest along a spectrum rather than as discrete categories. \cite{tian2011exact}. \cite{wang2010empirical}, \cite{guangming2013nonparametric}, and \cite{an2018jackknife} considered non-parametric inference for VUS using the JEL method.\\

 Suppose $X_{i}=\left(X_{i 1}, X_{i 2}\right)^{T}, i=1,2, \ldots, n_{1}, Y_{j}=\left(Y_{j 1}, Y_{j 2}\right)^{T}, j=1,2, \ldots, n_{2}$, and $Z_{k}=\left(Z_{k 1}, Z_{k 2}\right)^{T}, k=1,2, \ldots, n_{3},$ represent random samples of three populations having independent joint distribution functions $F, G$ and $H$, respectively. \\